harshitabatra5/SqlProjects/README.md

 # SqlProjects
-## All the sql scripts are wriiten on sql server.
+## All the sql scripts are written on sql server.